velorek1/c-edit/README.md

 I'm working on adding the Dynamic buffer(vector of lines) -> tests in https://github.com/velorek1/ceditbuf

+**Check TODO list to keeo updated on the progress:
+2022 -> I have rewritten the screenbuffer (lynx).
+I need to write a keyboard library abstraction to expand the editor's possibilities.**

 If you want to support this project: https://tippin.me/@Velorek